TNET-SNU/mmTLS/README.md

 <img style="width:400px;" src="https://github.com/TNET-SNU/mmTLS/assets/53930924/266cfaff-859c-48c0-a1ba-0a3b5b4da25b" />

 It is the same as figure 8.
-Log into the middlebox machine, and just run ‘my_ips’ with -c 1, 2, 4, 8, or 16.
+Log into the middlebox machine, and just run the script, 'run-mmtls-middlebox-persistent.sh' with an argument of 1, 2, 4, 8, or 16.

 ```Bash
 # on box3.kaist.ac.kr